 The WEA is focused on creating a diverse and inclusive workforce.

-Our employees are the heart of the organisation and our commitment to gender equality is one the key principles we drive within the workforce.
+Our employees are the heart of our organisation, and our commitment to gender equality is one of the key principles we drive within our team.

 What is the gender pay gap?

 The gender pay gap is calculated as the difference between average hourly earnings (excluding overtime) of men and women as a proportion of average hourly earnings (excluding overtime) of men’s earnings.

 Median pay gap

 The median pay gap is the difference in pay between the middle-ranking woman and the middle-ranking man.